jimmymercado/free-resources/readme.md

 - <a href="https://open.appacademy.io/" target="_new">App Academy</a> - Ruby on Rails, MERN, Javascript, Fundamentals

-- <a href="https://codelabs.developers.google.com/" target="_new">Codelabs</a> -  Open source book that explains technical concepts
+- <a href="https://www.fullstackpython.com/table-of-contents.html" target="_new">Full Stack Python</a> -  Open source book that explains technical concepts

-- <a href="https://www.fullstackpython.com/table-of-contents.html" target="_new">Full Stack Python</a> -  a guided, tutorial, hands-on coding experience through the process of building a small application